user manual

 What I value

-- Family - if you are in the circle that I call “family” (and it’s not defined by biology), then you come first to the exclusion of all else.
+- Family - if you are in the circle that I call “family”, then you come first to the exclusion of all else.
 I’m fiercely loyal and will help you in any way I can.

 - Calmness - it’s rare that a situation is improved by panic